mozkrypto1/mozkrypto1/README.md

 - write me dm
 CRAZY BUT RESPONSIBLE PERSON
-IM MY DESTINDY creator or destiny creator brotherhood is the first thing that matter
+IM MY DESTINDY creator or destiny creator brotherhood is the first thing that matter and nothing else matters